douglasgreen/outlines/computing/computer_science/algorithms.md

 5. Cross-disciplinary Applications: We will likely see more cross-disciplinary applications of algorithms, where insights from fields like biology, psychology, and economics are integrated into algorithmic design.

 In conclusion, the future of algorithms is intertwined with advancements in technology and a growing awareness of their societal impacts.
 As we step further into this future, the emphasis will be on harnessing the power of algorithms for beneficial purposes while mitigating risks and ethical concerns.
 This includes balancing the pursuit of technological innovation with the responsibility to ensure that these advancements are safe, ethical, and equitable.

+## Glossary of Terms

+**Algorithm**: A step-by-step procedure or formula for solving a problem.

+**Data Structure**: A particular way of organizing data in a computer so that it can be used efficiently.

+**Complexity**: A measure of the amount of time and/or space required by an algorithm to solve a problem.

+**Big O Notation**: A mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity, often used in algorithm complexity analysis.

+**Recursion**: A method where the solution to a problem depends on solutions to smaller instances of the same problem.

+**Iteration**: The process of repeating a set of instructions a certain number of times or until a specific condition is met.

+**Sorting**: The process of arranging data in a particular order (ascending or descending).

+**Search Algorithm**: An algorithm for finding an item with specified properties within a collection of items.

+**Graph**: A collection of nodes (or vertices) and edges that connect pairs of nodes, often used to model pairwise relations between objects.

+**Tree**: A special type of graph that has no cycles and is connected, often used to represent hierarchical structures.

+**Hashing**: A technique used to uniquely identify a specific object from a group of similar objects.

+**Dynamic Programming**: A method for solving complex problems by breaking them down into simpler subproblems.

+**Greedy Algorithm**: An algorithmic paradigm that builds up a solution piece by piece, always choosing the next piece that offers the most immediate benefit.

+**Divide and Conquer**: An algorithm design paradigm based on multi-branched recursion.

+**Queue**: A collection of elements that supports the insertion and removal of elements in a first-in, first-out (FIFO) manner.

+**Stack**: A collection of elements that supports the insertion and removal of elements in a last-in, first-out (LIFO) manner.

+**Heuristic**: A technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution.

+**Backtracking**: An algorithmic technique for solving problems recursively by trying to build a solution incrementally.

+**Binary Search**: A search algorithm that finds the position of a target value within a sorted array by repeatedly dividing in half the portion of the list that could contain the item.

+**Optimization**: The process of finding the most efficient or effective solution among various possibilities, often under specific constraints.